publicdocs/uscode/assets/md/titles/usc35/us/usc/t35/ptIII/ch32/m__us_usc_t35_s321.md

 >             “(A)  __In general__  __.—__

->             This subsection, and the regulations issued under this subsection, are repealed effective upon the expiration of the 8-year period beginning on the date that the regulations issued under to \[sic\] paragraph (1) take effect.
+>             This subsection, and the regulations issued under this subsection, are repealed effective upon the expiration of the 8-year period beginning on the date that the regulations issued under to \[sic\] paragraph (1) take effect \[Regulations effective Sept.
+16, 2012, see 77 F.R.
+48680.\].

 >             “(B)  __Applicability__  __.—__